data61/gnaf/README.md

 #### Search Strategies
 For free text address entry a fuzzy search is performed on the `d61Address` field as shown in the examples above.
 The shingle (n-gram) filter strongly rewards words appearing in the correct order whilst still matching terms out-of-order.

-When the address is entered into separate fields it is parsed into finer grained GNAF fields for a very specific search.

-See `src/main/webapp/query.js` for the actual query generation.

 ## To Do